beliaevs/Boost_Polukhin/README.md

 Sample programs from the book "Boost C++ Application Development" by Anton Polukhin.

 # Building
-Makefiles for building under linux are provided CMakeLists.txt for cmake are also here.
+Makefiles for building under linux are provided.
+CMakeLists.txt for cmake are also here.
 To use them simply create "build" subdirectory, cd into it and run